New Graduate Student Online Orientation

 Welcome to VSU’s graduate student orientation.
 The information and guidance offered below are intended to facilitate a smooth transition and experience as you begin your graduate study here.
 After viewing the materials provided in this on-line format and accessing the linked resources, if you still have questions or concerns, please feel free to contact the Graduate School at 229-333-5694 or 800-618-1878 extension 5, or stop by and visit on the third floor of Converse Hall (the Psychology building) on main campus.

-If you are in a fully online or hybrid program, please visit our Online Student Orientation.
+If you are in a fully online or hybrid program, please visit the Online Student Orientation.

 - Make an appointment with your advisor well in advance of early registration.